kyranb/Footprints/README.md

 $ composer require kyranb/footprints
 ```

-Add the ServiceProvider and Alias to their relative arrays in config/app.php:
+Add the service provider and (optionally) alias to their relative arrays in config/app.php:

 ``` php